Click here to see the numbers and origins of refugees hosted by Pakistan.

 Email: infopihro [dot] org

-Provides legal assistance to refugees as well as shelter, health care and education.
+PIHRO provides legal assistance to refugees as well as shelter, health care and education.
 A member of the Asia Pacific Refugee Rights Network (APRRN).
+It promotes a unique holistic approach by combining human rights advocacy with physical development initiatives.
+By adopting this approach, PIHRO has achieved tremendous results to date, particularly in the most backward areas of the country.

 Rights Now Pakistan